Save Energy and Water

 - Use your bike for short trips

 According to the Federal Highway Safety Commission, 40% of car trips are only two miles long or under.
 Using your bike for these short distances saves gas and cuts greenhouse gas emissions.
-Find a safe and enjoyable route (not necessarily the one you drive), and don't forget your helmet.
+Check Google maps for a safe route (not necessarily the one you drive), and don't forget your helmet.